tkozyra/bookbase/README.md

 ## Demo

-Here is live working demo: http://bookbase3-env.eba-tbefkzvk.eu-central-1.elasticbeanstalk.com
+Here is live working demo: http://bookbase-env.eba-cibi9f5f.eu-central-1.elasticbeanstalk.com/

 To gain access to app you have to log in.
 Ask administrator for login and password.

 ## About project
 In app you can **display** all authors or books and **rate** them.\
-Items can be **sorted**:
+Items can be **sorted** and **filtered**:
 - alphabetically
 - by date
 - by category
 - by rating

-There are also forms to add/edit books, authors or categories.
+There are also forms to **add/edit** books, authors or categories.
 After selecting item you can preview its details.
 If selected item is book, you can rate it.

 ## Technologies

   - Java Spring
+  - Vaadin framework (Java)
   - Spring Boot JPA
-  - Vaadin framework (Java)
   - MySQL

  App is working on Amazon Web Services.